Budapest bid for the 2024 Summer Olympics: Controversy and referendum petition

-Most of the opposition parties and civil organisations have criticised the government for the bid, accusing it with corruption and spending money on the Olympic Games instead of developing health care, education and transportation in Budapest.
+Most Hungarian opposition parties and civil organisations criticised the government for the bid, accusing it of corruption and of spending money on the Olympic Games instead of developing healthcare, education and transportation in Budapest.

-In January 2017 a civil organisation called Momentum Movement started a petition to have a referendum for Budapest residents if they want to organize the Summer Olympics in 2024 or not.
+In January 2017 a civil organisation called Momentum Movement started a petition to have a referendum for Budapest residents on whether or not to host the Summer Olympics in 2024.
 Several opposition parties, such as Lehet Más a Politika (LMP), Együtt, Párbeszéd Magyarországért (PM), Magyar Szocialista Párt (MSZP) and Demokratikus Koalíció (DK) joined the movement, as well as Magyar Kétfarkú Kutya Párt (MKKP), which also started a satiric poster campaign against the bid in February.
-A total of 138,527 signatures was required to be collected from Budapestians until 17 February 2017 to start a referendum that would be held in Budapest and only the residents of the capital city would be able to cast a valid vote.
+A total of 138,527 signatures was required to be collected from Budapestians until 17 February 2017 to start a referendum that would be held in Budapest.
+Only residents of the capital city would be able to cast a valid vote.

 266,151 signatures were submitted by Momentum on 17 February.
-Just three working days later, the government decided on 22 February that, instead of holding a referendum on the Olympic games, they withdraw the bid.
-The government cited the lack of unity for their decision, even though they were heavily criticised by the opposition for not organising a referendum.
+Just three working days later, the government decided on 22 February that, instead of holding a referendum on the Olympic games, they would withdraw the bid.
+The government cited a lack of unity as the reason for their decision after heavy criticism from opposition parties for not organising a referendum.